BhoomiGohil/TS-Fundamentals/README.md

 1. Explore the provided TypeScript examples and challenges.
 2. Modify the code or add new examples to deepen your understanding.
 3. Use the TypeScript compiler to see the effects of your changes in real time.

+## Technologies Used

+- TypeScript
+- HTML
+- CSS (optional, for styling)

 ## Acknowledgements